Vasbert Drakes

-Vasbert Conniel Drakes (born 5 August 1969 in Springhead, Saint Andrew, Barbados) is a former West Indian cricketer, who played Tests and ODIs.
+Vasbert Conniel Drakes (born 5 August 1969) is a former West Indian cricketer, who played Tests and ODIs.
 He was a right-arm medium-fast bowler and handy right-hand lower order batsman.

 Drakes featured for Sussex, Nottinghamshire, Warwickshire, Leicestershire and Border in his cricketing career.
 He also coached the UAE, Barbados and the West Indies women's cricket team.
+Drakes led the West Indies women's cricket team to their first major title by winning the 2016 ICC Women's World Twenty20 in India.

 International career

 Drakes made his international debut in 1994–95, when he played 5 ODI games against Australia cricket team, followed by a tour of England.
 He did not return to the side until the age of 33, when in September 2002 he was named in the West Indies cricket team' squad for the 2002 ICC Champions Trophy.

 He took the wicket of Jacques Kallis in his first international over for seven years.
 He went on to make his test debut, on 8 December 2002, against Bangladesh at Dhaka's Bangabandhu National Stadium.
 Drakes then took 5 wickets against Australia in the first test of the 2003 Frank Worrel Trophy series played at Bourda.
 This was his first and only five wicket haul in test match cricket.
 With the bat he scored a notable unbeaten 27 which helped the Windies to chase down a world-record target of 418, set by Australia cricket team in the fourth test of the series played at the Antigua Recreation Ground.
 He later made 67 in a test match played in and against South Africa.
 This was his first and only half century in international cricket.

 Drakes also featured in the 2003 ICC World Cup where he took a spectacular diving catch in a game against Canada.
 He eventually picked up a sum of 51 wickets at an average of 25.35 with two five wicket hauls in his ODI career.